apollographql/apollo-kotlin/ROADMAP.md

 v5.0.0-alpha.3 supports [incremental:v0.1](https://specs.apollo.dev/incremental/v0.1/) (`@defer`) and [incremental:v0.2](https://specs.apollo.dev/incremental/v0.2/)) (both `@defer` and `@stream`).

 The [GraphQL Specification RFC](https://github.com/graphql/graphql-spec/pull/1110) is not merged yet.
-We continue monitory the RFC and will adapt the implementation if needed.
+We continue monitoring the RFC and will adapt the implementation if needed.

 ### Other GraphQL spec tracking items